 This interview will be on “St. Louis on the Air” over the noon hour Monday.
 This story will be updated after the show.
 You can listen live.

-Have a question or comment for privatization critics?
-Tweet us (@STLonAir), send an email to firstname.lastname@example.org or share your thoughts via our St. Louis on the Air Facebook group, and help inform our coverage.
+What’s your fondest memory related to Ferris wheels?
+Let us know and we may use your comments on air or online.
+Tweet us (@STLonAir), send an email to email@example.com or share your thoughts via our St. Louis on the Air Facebook group.

 Send questions and comments about this story to firstname.lastname@example.org.